2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: Edge, OL, LB

-The Vikings addressed its biggest team hole, offensive line.
+The Vikings addressed its biggest team hole, the offensive line.
 They still have work to do at the other guard position, as well as center, but it’s a step to protecting J.J.
 McCarthy and allowing more production from Aaron Jones.

 Pick 25, TRADE New York Giants – Jaxson Dart